Bishnu Shrestha

-Bishnu Prasad Shrestha (born 1975) is a Nepalese Gurkha soldier in the Indian Army (7th battalion the 8th Gorkha Rifles) and recipient of the Sena Medal for bravery and the Uttam Jeevan Raksha Padak medal for his gallant conduct during an armed train robbery.
+Bishnu Prasad Shrestha (बिष्णुप्रसाद श्रेष्ठ; born 1975) is a Nepalese Gurkha soldier in the Indian Army (7th battalion the 8th Gorkha Rifles) and recipient of the Sena Medal for bravery and the Uttam Jeevan Raksha Padak medal for his gallant conduct during an armed train robbery.

 Early life, family and education

 Shrestha was born in Bachchha Deurali Khola, ward no. 9 of Parbat district in the western part of Nepal.

 He and his family moved to Pokhara after being recruited to an Indian Gurkha regiment.
 His father Gopal Babu also served in the same 7/8 Platoon, retiring in 1981.